 This paper studies bidder-symmetric (henceforth symmetric) perfect Bayesian equilibria of this model under two regimes.
 In the first regime, the seller can choose any mechanism in the second period, and hence will choose an allocation rule according to \cite{myerson_optimal_1981}.
 A well-known feature of the optimal mechanism is that the seller will set \emph{individualized} reserve prices when she faces asymmetric posteriors.
 In the second regime, the seller must choose a second-price auction with a single, \emph{common} reserve price whenever she runs a mechanism.
-At first glance, one might expect at least some variation in the mechanisms the seller runs on-path.
-High-value bidders might be willing to communicate more precise information, and therefore face higher expected payments, to ensure that the seller runs an auction, while lower or intermediate types might prefer noisier communication that makes the auction less likely but lowers the expected payment conditional on sale.

-The first main result (Theorem \ref{myerson_characterization}) shows that, under some natural restrictions, this is not the case.
-Any symmetric equilibrium under the unrestricted regime is outcome-equivalent to one in which whenever the seller runs an auction on-path, she chooses a second-price auction with a common reserve $r$ weakly above the seller's monopoly price under the prior.
+The first main result (Theorem \ref{myerson_characterization}) shows that, restricting attention to pure monotone bidder strategies, any symmetric equilibrium under the unrestricted regime is outcome-equivalent to a threshold equilibrium where each bidder simply reports whether his value exceeds a threshold, and the seller runs the auction if and only if all bidders report being above it.
+It follows that the seller only runs one mechanism on the equilibrium path: a second-price auction with a common reserve $r$ weakly above the seller's monopoly price under the prior.
 This holds even though on-path messages may induce asymmetric posteriors across bidders.
-Intuitively, while the seller may be tempted to design mechanisms tailored to each bidder when faced with asymmetric distributions, actually doing so necessarily comes at the expense of bidder types with valuations near the individualized reserve price they face, incentivizing deviations that cause the equilibrium to unravel.
-In particular, the equilibrium must be binary: Each bidder simply reports whether her value exceeds a threshold, and the seller runs the auction only if both bidders report being above it.
+These threshold equilibria are also shown to satisfy a D1-style restriction on seller beliefs off-path, ensuring that informative communication in this multi-sender cheap talk model does not depend on unreasonable behavior off-path.